BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <p>
     The medieval French built beautiful cathedrals: physical reifications of cultural motifs.
     Joseph Campbell called such things "the hieratic pantomime, making visible on earth the forms of heaven". -The Hero with a Thousand Faces, by Joseph Campbell, page 358
-    It's also a metaphor for what's always happening in a culture.
+    It's also a metaphor for what culture does.
     Cultures aim to convert the raw materials of human effort into refined edifices in physical, intellectual, and emotional space.
 </p>